GnomedDev/3DS-SD-Builder/README.md

 # 3DS SD Builder
 ## USM-Finalizing.py
 Automates Section 1 of [Installing B9S (usm)](https://3ds.hacks.guide/installing-boot9strap-(usm).html), "what you need" and section 1 of [Finalizing Setup](https://3ds.hacks.guide/finalizing-setup)

+Windows Usage:
+Run the exe (no python needed) or the .py with movable.sed in the same folder.

+macOS Usage:
+Run the source python file with python3 with movable.sed in the same folder.

+Linux Usage:
-Usage: Put movable.sed in the same folder and run the python script with python3
+Run the source python file with python3 with movable.sed in the same folder (haven't tested, PR the readme if you tested.)

 ## Finalizing.py
 Automates "what you need" and section 1 of [Finalizing Setup](https://3ds.hacks.guide/finalizing-setup)